mkdoc/mkapi/README.md

 find(id)
 ```

-Finds the first tag in the tag list by tag id.
+Finds the last tag in the tag list by tag id.

 Returns a tag or `null` if not found.